aegif/NemakiWare/README.md

 * **NoSQL CouchDB backend**
-    * Simple document based NoSQL database.
+    * Simple document based NoSQL database is suitable for DMS.
-    * Easy to manage and replicate the database.
+    * Database management and replication can be easily done.

-"Nemaki" derives from Japanese word "寝巻き" which means night clothes and you can relax and enjoy your enterprise time as you lie on a couch in your room!
+"Nemaki" derives from Japanese word "寝巻き" which means night clothes.
+You can relax and enjoy your happy enterprise time as you are lying on the couch in your room!

 Prerequisite for installation
 ------
-* Java 1.6, Ruby 1.9.3p362, Rails 3.2.11
+* Java 1.6, Ruby 1.9.3p362, Rails 3.2.11, python2.7.2
-* CouchDB 1.0.6
+  * Server and Solr is written in Java, and the client in RoR.
+  * Python is needed for setup data importing.
 * Platform: OSX 10.8.3 or CentOS 6 (Although Windows is not tested, NemakiWare is basically platform-agnostic).
 * Package management system:
     * Maven 3.x required